Nuclear power in Russia: Recent history

 In October 2017, Rosatom was reported to be considering postponing commissioning new nuclear plants in Russia due to excess generation capacity and that new nuclear electricity prices are higher than for existing plants.
 The Russian government is considering reducing support for new nuclear under its support contracts, called Dogovor Postavki Moshnosti (DPM), which guarantee developers a return on investment through increased payments from consumers for 20 years.
 In 2019, a S&P Global Ratings report stated that "We expect domestic nuclear capacity to increase only moderately because electricity demand in Russia is stagnating, given only modest GDP growth, a significant potential for energy savings, and the government's intention to avoid raising electricity prices through additional increases in capacity payments".

 Russia's first floating nuclear power plant, Akademik Lomonosov, is equipped to provide power to a remote Russian town on the Bering Strait.
 The nuclear unit features small modular reactors (SMRs) technology.

 Nuclear power reactors

 Reactors in operation

 Seven of Russia's reactors are of the RBMK 1000 type, similar to the one at Chernobyl Nuclear Power Plant.
-Some of these RBMK reactors were originally to be shut down but have instead been given life extensions and uprated in output by about 5%.
-Critics say that these reactors are of an "inherently unsafe design", which cannot be improved through upgrades and modernization, and some reactor parts are impossible to replace.
-Russian environmental groups say that the lifetime extensions "violate Russian law, because the projects have not undergone environmental assessments".
-But officials and scientists from various institutions have claimed that the reactors have undergone serious modifications and are safe.
 The rest of the reactors are PWR designs from the VVER series.